samhagman/flough/README.md

 });
 ```
-Several things to note about this flow:
+Several small things to note about this flow:

 - You can pass options to a flow as the second parameter to `.startFlow()` which are accessible inside the flow at `flow.data` very similarly to `job.data`.